-AN HON.
+An Hon.
 MEMBER: What about the points of other friends?

-SHRI D. P. KARMARKAR: I am coming to other friends and their 'points later because they have invited my comment to a lesser extent.
+Shri D. P. KARMARKAR: I am coming to other friends and their points later because they have invited my comment to a lesser extent.

-About the question of funds, subject to the availability of funds, whatever funds were possible for the Government of India to give have been given and I shall be only too happy to g'.ve as much of funds as possible to the Institute.
-But ultimately I must work within certain limited resources.
+About the question of funds, subject to the availability of funds, whatever funds were possible for the Government of India to give have been given and I shall be only too happy to g've as much of funds as possible to the Institute, But ultimately I must work within certain limited resources.
 The Finance Ministry has not given me a blank cheque and said, 'You can put any figure you like and we will sign the cheque.'
 That does not happen in Government.
-The whole year's budget is considered and on the basis of that, funds are allotted.
-If my friend gives specific suggestions in that regard, for myself, I will consider them very sympathetically.
+The whole year's budget is considered and on the basis of that, funds are allotted. friend specific suggestions gives in that regard, for myself, I will consider them very sympathetically.
 She is not sure of her figures.
-For Dr. Parmanand there is not much of difference between thousands and lakhs.
+For Parmanand there is not much οf difference between thousands and lakhs.

-DR. SHRIMATI SEETA PARMANAND: A thousand dollars . . .
+DR. SHRIMATI SEETA PARMA-NAND: A thousand dollars . . .